sommythegreat/CYBERSECURITY-PORTFOLIO/README.md

 5. Verified connectivity using the `ping` command

 ### Troubleshooting Notes
-- Initially connected PC1 to the Router’s Console port by mistake (Console is for management only, not data traffic)
+- Initially connected PC1 to the Switch Console port by mistake (Console is for management only, not data traffic)
-- Corrected by reconnecting PC1 to the Switch
+- Corrected by reconnecting PC1 to the right Switch port (fastEthernet0/3)
 - Learned the difference between Console port and network interfaces

 ### Verification